joedooley/sportport-active/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - CTO Crowd Favorite

 == Changelog ==

+= 1.1.9 =
+* Updated version numbers to prevent possible asset caching errors

+= 1.1.8 =
+* Fixed possible undefined errors for API credentials

+= 1.1.7 =
+* Updated the API script domain for adblock.
+* Added new authentication method for the new OptinMonster REST API.

 = 1.1.6.2 =
 * Fixed undefined index errors when API responses returned an error.